VICTORIA-OKESIPE/Vibecoding-projects/vibecoding_lit_review/README.md

-# Vibe Coded Literature Review App
+# Vibecoded Literature Review App

 A React-based web app to systematically code and analyze literature for your vibe coding project.